Ko-fi/kofi-wordpress-button/Readme.txt

 = Do Ko-fi take a fee =

-Nope, we don't take a fee from your donations.
-The payment processor will take a small fee for processing the transaction, but Ko-fi is a free service.
+The payment processor will take a small fee for processing the transaction, but Ko-fi is free to use for accepting simple donations.
+For advanced features you'll pay a creator-friendly 5% platform fee.

 = What about monthly memberships =